ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > - Any VMs on a VLAN backed network that changes to a temporary VXLAN backed network will see network downtime
 >

 10\.
-Click the `Appliance Settings`{.action} tab
+Click the `Appliance Settings`{.action} tab.

 11\.
-Under the “Edge Appliance VMs” heading select the cog and `Edit`{.action}
+Under the “Edge Appliance VMs” heading select the cog and `Edit`{.action}.

 12\.
-In here fill out the parameters pointing to the new vDC and click `Save`{.action}
+In here fill out the parameters pointing to the new vDC and click `Save`{.action}.

 13\.
-The edge gateway will redeploy into the destination vDC 14\.
-Once the redeploy task is completed click the `Configure`{.action} tab 15\.
-Click the `Interfaces`{.action} tab
+The edge gateway will redeploy into the destination vDC.

+14\.
+Once the redeploy task is completed click the `Configure`{.action} tab.

+15\.
+Click the `Interfaces`{.action} tab.

 16\.
-In here the goal is to revert any VLAN backed network that was changed to VXLAN backed in step 9, back to the correct VLAN backed network that exists in the new vDC
+In here the goal is to revert any VLAN backed network that was changed to VXLAN backed in step 9, back to the correct VLAN backed network that exists in the new vDC.

 17\.
-Repeat for all other NSX Edges
+Repeat for all other NSX Edges.

 ###### **1.9.3 NSX Distributed Logical Routing**